Dust extraction in the pharmaceutical industry

 A comprehensive risk assessment of each and every application is essential before establishing the requirements for the right extraction solution.

-dust extraction in the pharma industry
+Dust extraction in the pharma industry

 The questions that need answering when analysing the potential risks associated with dusts generated in the workplace include the following: